viczem/ansible-keepass/README.md

 For global variables define them once in `group_vars/all`.

-For security reasons, do not store KeePass database password in plain text.
+For security reasons, do not store KeePass password in plain text.
 Use `ansible-vault encrypt_string` to encrypt the password.
-I'm not sure, but I think that for simplicity, it is safe to use the same `ansible-vault` password as KeePass database password.
+I'm not sure, but I think that for simplicity, it is safe to use the same `ansible-vault` password as KeePass password.
 To decrypt the passwod use `--ask-vault-pass` e.g. `ansible all -m ping --ask-vault-pass`.